ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 union BookResult = Book | BookNotFound | BookAccessDenied
 ```

-This allows as to query like the following:
+This allows us to query like the following:

 ```graphql
 query {